Blog

 Begin with a dawn walk along the yenisey deck in krasnoyarsk, then ride a tram to the riverfront to capture a photo of the mountains across the water and pick up a few local goods for a practical start.

-Seven stops unfold with contrasts: krasnoyarsk, irkutsk near lake baikal where nerpa seals surface in summer, novosibirsk – the most-populated city on the line, omsk, ulan-ude, tomsk, and vladivostok, each offering a distinct rhythm, weather, and food cycles. much time should be allocated for baikal-area exploration and market strolls; the route balances land travel with stretches of rail.
+Seven stops unfold with contrasts: krasnoyarsk, irkutsk near lake baikal where nerpa seals surface in estate, novosibirsk – the most-populated city on the line, omsk, ulan-ude, tomsk, and vladivostok, each offering a distinct rhythm, weather, and food cycles. much time should be allocated for baikal-area exploration and market strolls; the route balances land travel with stretches of rail.

 After you head to the Pacific coast and then land again inland, this seven-part arc folds into a memory that stays with you long after the last stop; much of the story rides over the rails, under the mountains and along the yenisey and baikal shores, keeping a siberian rhythm in your lungs.